 As much as possible, select county-specific locations (even if this is time consuming it is very worth it to get the optimal results).
 Selecting a specific county does not prevent you from seeing funders who give grants anywhere in your state or anywhere in the US (you'll still see those grants).
 Only select your entire state if you truly work in every single county and wouldn't mind seeing grants specific to a county in your state).

-If your work is national in scope and you DO NOT want to see any location-specific grants, select the option 'My project is national in scope in the United States'.
-If you work nationally but would still like to see grants for specific locations (e.g. from funders interested in the city or county where your organization is based), select 'My project takes place in specific states or counties in the U.S.', then add the locations you are specifically interested in.
+If your work is national in scope and you do not want to see any location-specific grants, select the option "My project is national in scope in the United States".
+If you work nationally but would still like to see grants for specific locations (e.g. from funders interested in the city or county where your organization is based), select "My project takes place in specific states or counties in the U.S.", then add the locations you are specifically interested in.
 You will still see opportunities that are national in scope, in addition to opportunities specific to those locations.

 You have the option of selecting both international and US-based locations if you work internationally.